What is cytomegalovirus (CMV)?

 Cytomegalovirus or CMV means "big cell virus" because cells grow big when infected.
 CMV is one of the viruses in the herpes virus family and therefore related to the other herpes viruses, including herpes simplex virus (HSV) (which causes cold sores) and chickenpox virus.
 CMV is a very common virus.

 CMV may stay in a person’s system for years, staying in certain white cells in the body.
-CMV can be shed in saliva or urine but the person remains well and knows nothing about it.
+CMV can be shed in saliva or urine but the person stays well and knows nothing about it.

 What sort of infections does CMV cause?